Boulton and Park: Frederick William Park

 Frederick William Park was the third son and twelfth child of Alexander Atherton Park, the Master of the Court of Common Pleas—one of the superior courts of Westminster—and his wife, Mary.
 He was baptised on 5 January 1847 at St Mary's Church, Wimbledon.
 Park's mother died before his third birthday.
 He grew up in the family home at Wimpole Street, central London, where he was educated at home by his sisters and a governess.

 Park's eldest brother, Atherton, was killed while serving with the 24th Bombay Native Infantry in Jhansi, India, while Park was still young.
 His other brother, Harry, was arrested at about the age of 16—when Park was 11 or 12—for homosexual activity.
-Harry's Italian boyfriend had attempted to blackmail him over the affair, and when Harry refused to pay, reported him to the police.
+Harry's Italian boyfriend had attempted to blackmail him over their affair, and when Harry refused to pay, reported him to the police.
 He vehemently denied the accusations at a magistrates' court and the case was dismissed.
 Harry was open with his younger brother about his homosexuality and, McKenna suggests, had probably guessed that Park was also gay.
 Harry called his brother "Fan" or "Fanny" from a young age.
 On 1 April 1862, two or three years after the court appearance, Harry was arrested for indecent assault on a police officer in Weymouth Mews (off Weymouth Street).
 In court again, bail of £600 was set.
 Harry was sentenced to a year's hard labour, and was then sent to Scotland by his father to avoid further scandal.
 Park's father decided the best profession for Frederick was within the law, and arranged for him to be articled with a solicitor in Chelmsford, Essex.

-He was a regular cross-dresser and went under several names when in women's attire, including Fanny Winifred Park, Mrs Mable[sic] Foster, Mrs Jane, Mabel Foley and Fanny Graham.
+Park was a regular cross-dresser and went under several names when in women's attire, including Fanny Winifred Park, Mrs Mable[sic] Foster, Mrs Jane, Mabel Foley and Fanny Graham.